MCL Tear Shiloh, IL

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Shiloh, IL commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Shiloh, IL often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.

-• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
+Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear